 Digital accessibility is the process of making electronic resources accessible to everyone, including people with disabilities.
-With the current pandemic meaning that more of us are working remotely than ever before, digital accessibility has become an even more significant issue.
+With the current pandemic meaning that more of us are working remotely than ever before, making the digital world accessible has become even more urgent.

-Before discussing ‘what is digital accessibility,’ we will take a step back and establish what we mean by accessibility.
-Essentially, we are talking about the design of environments, products, and services that have no barrier to usability so that all users have equal access to them.
+When it comes to accessibility, we are referring to the design of environments, products, and services that have no barrier to usability so that all users have equal access to them.

-The ball was set rolling with the Rehabilitation Act of 1973, leveling up the playing field by prohibiting federal agencies and government contractors from discriminating against the disabled, be it through financial assistance or employment.
+The Rehabilitation Act of 1973 prohibited federal agencies and government contractors from discriminating against the disabled.

-In 1990, the Americans with Disabilities Act [ADA] was passed with requirements that private and public spaces should be accessible to individuals with a disability.
-This meant that places of public accommodation had to meet and conform with ADA guidelines, such as providing ramps or widening doors for wheelchairs.
+In 1990, the Americans with Disabilities Act (ADA) required private and public spaces should be accessible to individuals with a disability.
+In terms of Title III, this meant that places of public accommodation had to meet various ADA guidelines, such as providing ramps or widening doors for wheelchairs.

 Difference Between Web vs. Digital Accessibility